Ensmasteel/ezBot/README.md

-# ezBot
+# <h1 align = "center"> catia </h1> <!-- omit in toc -->

-ezBot is the name of the future holonmic robot for ENSMASTEEL.
-It will probably run on ROS2.
+This branch is for work on the CAD model of our robot.
+It's done using Catia V5-6R2018.